 What if I don’t like offal?

-Offal is an important aspect of the AIP diet and healing.
+Offal is an important aspect of the AIP diet.
 Sarah Ballantyne recommends at least 5 servings a week of organ meat and offal.
 The more the better!
 This is because organ meat is the most concentrated source of just about every nutrient, including many vitamins, minerals, healthy fats, and essential amino acids.
 You can read more about it here.

 In keeping with Dr. Sarah’s protocol, this AIP diet plan does contain 5 servings of offal and organ meat throughout the week.
-This is so you can optimize your healing.
 I’ve chosen the best AIP diet offal recipes and I promise they do taste very good.
 A lot of people think they don’t like organ meat (myself included) but once they try it, they actually enjoy it!
 I highly encourage you to at least TRY one of the offal recipes and keep an open-mind about liking it.

 That being said, if you absolutely cannot stand eating offal then you can swap out those recipes for other AIP diet recipes.
 I recommend replacing the offal recipes for beef, lamb, or pork instead of chicken (due to high omega 6 content).

 How many vegetables should I be eating on AIP?